junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 1551
-congress: 115th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fifteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 1551

-That the bill from the House of Representatives (H.R.
-1551) entitled “An Act to amend the Internal Revenue Code of 1986 to modify the credit for production from advanced nuclear power facilities.”, do pass with the following

-*Strike all after the enacting clause and insert the following:*
+> To modernize copyright law, and for other purposes.

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Orrin G. Hatch Music Modernization Act”.
+- **(a)** *Short title* This Act may be cited as the “Orrin G. Hatch–Bob Goodlatte Music Modernization Act”.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
 Customs user fees